LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/Form.md

       Button 2 text.
     - callback : `Function`
       Function called after player clicks a button.
+    - forUpdating : `Boolean`
+      Whether the form is sent for updating.
 - Return value: The ID of the sent form.
 - Return value type: `Integer`
     - If the return value is `Null`, it means the sending failed.